 The 42 gallon RV waste tank weighs 47 lbs when empty and measures 45 inches long, 24 inches wide, and 14 inches tall.

-Included with the tank is a 5 foot standard sewer hose, 2 bayonet sewer hose adapters, sewer hose caps, 2 stainless steel sewer hose clamps, and the bobble tank level indicator.
+Included with purchase is a 5 foot standard sewer hose, 2 bayonet sewer hose adapters, sewer hose caps, 2 stainless steel sewer hose clamps, and the bobble tank level indicator.

 - Don’t Have To Lift Entire Tank To Transport

 - Heavy To Tow Around (42 Gallon Model Only)

 The Tote-N-Store 2 wheel 32 gallon tank is the simple more affordable option for a large RV portable waste tank.
 It’s nothing fancy but it will get the job of transporting grey or black water from your RV or trailer to a dump station.

 There are also 6, 11, 15, and 25 gallon options available.
 I’m going to review the 32 gallon option because it has the most features and is the most useful when it comes to RV and trailer applications.

 One unique thing about this RV portable waste tank is it has a built-in storage compartment for all the necessary included items.
 The tank is made with heavy-duty plastic with two rubber wheels for easy transport.